r-handsfield/scoring_key_scanner/README.md

 4) Inspect those to determine the locating coordinates

 #### 2 Results
 By subsetting, Column regions were extracted from the English, Reading, and Math Scoring Keys.
-The Math Scoring Keys contain columns separated by dotted lines rather solid, so those columns' contours cannot be read.
+The Math Scoring Keys contain columns separated by dotted lines rather than solid, so those columns' contours cannot be read.
 A different method is needed.

 During this experiment, it's become clear that a data structure is needed to represent each Scoring Key box.
 It's time to write a class.